 Rules Committee

-The Rules Committee is a statutory body established by s 51B of the Judicature Act 1908 and continued by s 155 of the Senior Courts Act 2016and has responsibility for procedural rules in the Supreme Court, the Court of Appeal, the High Court, and the District Court.
-The purpose of the rules is to facilitate "the just, speedy, and inexpensive dispatch of the business" of the High Court, Court of Appeal, and Supreme Court as well as the administration of justice (Senior Courts Act 2016, s 145).
+The Rules Committee is a statutory body established by s 51B of the Judicature Act 1908 and continued by s 155 of the Senior Courts Act 2016.
+The Committee has responsibility for rules of procedure in the Supreme Court, the Court of Appeal, the High Court, and the District Court.
+The purpose of such rules is to facilitate "the just, speedy, and inexpensive dispatch of the business" of the courts, as well as the administration of justice (Senior Courts Act 2016, s 145).

 To discharge its rule-making functions, the Committee may undertake ancillary activities such as consultation, promoting statutory change where it is needed to co-ordinate with procedural rules, annually reviewing cost levels to update cost schedules, publicising proposed and enacted rule changes, and assisting with seminars about new rules.